South African Penguins

 Ninety percent of the penguin population on Robben Island has disappeared over the past 100 years.
 You can help conserve their habitat and protect their population.

-Working with experienced researchers and staff, your team will participate in a variety of activities to monitor the health of this island environment.
-You’ll conduct population surveys on penguins and other seabirds to determine their breeding success and survival, monitor chick body condition as part of a globally-unique experiment into the impacts of local fishing, and perhaps even help deploy high-tech tracking technology to monitor penguins' behavior at sea.
+Working with experienced researchers and staff, your team will participate in various activities to monitor the health of this island environment.
+You’ll conduct population surveys on penguins and other seabirds to determine their breeding success and survival, monitor chick body condition as part of a globally unique experiment into the impacts of local fishing, and perhaps even help deploy high-tech tracking technology to monitor penguins' behavior at sea.

 Your research will bring you face-to-face with the problems seabirds face, such as predation by seals and competition with fisheries.